ID: 613

 Conference Topic: G10.
 Governance and implementation systems

-This session will explore how to empower BIA to transcend the tool level and shape the legal framework for legislation, law enforcement, judiciary, public participation, and international cooperation, thereby transforming BIA into an ecologically protective measure with a solid scientific basis and legal foundation.
+This session will explore how to empower BIA to formulate the tool level and shape the decision-making framework for information disclosure, communication, public participation, and implementations, thereby transforming BIA into an ecologically protective measure with a solid scientific basis and legal foundation.

 Status: approve